Up to 13 feared dead in volcanic eruption off New Zealand

-TAURANGA, New Zealand (AP) — A volcano off the New Zealand coast erupted Monday with a towering blast of ash and scalding steam as dozens of tourists were exploring its moon-like surface, killing five people and leaving eight others missing and feared dead, authorities said.
+WHAKATANE, New Zealand (AP) — Unstable conditions hampered rescue workers Tuesday from searching for at least eight people missing and feared dead after a volcano off the New Zealand coast erupted in a towering blast of ash and scalding steam while dozens of tourists explored its moon-like surface.
+Five deaths have been confirmed.

-The terrifying disaster immediately raised questions of why people were allowed to visit the island some 30 miles (50 kilometers) off mainland New Zealand after scientists had noted an uptick in volcanic activity in recent weeks.
-White Island is the tip of an undersea volcano.

-Authorities said 47 people were on the island at the time.
-Some were walking along the rim of the crater just before the eruption.
-In addition to the dead and missing, 31 survivors were hospitalized and three others were released, officials said.
-Some of the victims were reported severely burned.
+Russell Clark, an intensive care paramedic worker, said the scene looked like the Chernobyl nuclear disaster, “just blanketed in ash.

-The eruption took place about 2 p.m. and consisted of two explosions in quick succession, the prime minister said.
-It sent a plume of steam and ash an estimated 12,000 feet (3,660 meters) into the air.
-One of the boats that returned from the island was covered with ash half a meter (yard) thick, Ardern said.
+The eruption sent a plume of steam and ash an estimated 12,000 feet (3,660 meters) into the air.
+One of the rescue boats that returned from the island was covered with ash half a meter (yard) thick, Ardern said.

+“It was quite an overwhelming feeling.
+There was a helicopter on the island that had obviously been there at the time, with its rotor blades off it,” Clark told New Zealand broadcaster TVNZ.
+“I can only imagine what it was like for the people there at the time — they had nowhere to go.

+“We didn’t find any survivors on the island,” Clark said.
+“It would’ve been quite traumatic for them.”

+White Island, also known by the indigenous Maori name Whakaari, is the tip of an undersea volcano some 30 miles (50 kilometers) off mainland New Zealand.
+Scientists had noted an uptick in volcanic activity in recent weeks, and questions were being raised about why tourists were still being allowed on the island.

+Many of the 47 visitors on the island at the time of the eruption were Australian, and Ardern said New Zealanders and tourists from the United States, China, Britain and Malaysia were also affected.
+Some of the visitors were passengers from the Royal Caribbean cruise ship Ovation of the Seas.

-Australian Prime Minister Scott Morrison said 13 Australians were hospitalized and 11 others were believed to be among the missing or dead.
+Australian Prime Minister Scott Morrison said 11 Australians are unaccounted for and 13 were hospitalized.
+Three Australians were suspected to be among the initial five confirmed dead, he told reporters in Sydney.
+“I fear there is worse news to come,” Morrison said.

-“Ï fear there is worse news to come over the course of perhaps today or over the next few days,” he said.
-“This is a terrible tragedy, a time of great innocence and joy interrupted by the horror of that eruption.”
+Relatives of a newlywed American couple say the husband and wife were severely burned.
+Barbara Barham told The Washington Post that her daughter Lauren Urey, 32, and son-in-law Matthew Urey, 36, from Richmond, Virginia, were on a honeymoon trip.

+A few locals laid flowers Tuesday at a fence on the waterfront near where the rescue boats had returned with the injured, many of whom were flown to hospital burn units around the country.

-The GeoNet agency, which monitors volcanoes and earthquakes in New Zealand, had raised the alert level on White Island on Nov.
+New Zealand’s GeoNet seismic monitoring agency had raised the volcano’s alert level on Nov.
 18 from 1 to 2 on a scale where 5 represents a major eruption, noting an increase in sulfur dioxide gas, which originates from magma deep in the volcano.
 It also said that volcanic tremors had increased from weak to moderate strength.
+It raised the alert level to 4 for a time after Monday’s eruption but lowered it to 3 as activity subsided.

 Ardern said White Island is a “very unpredictable volcano,” and questions about whether tourists should be visiting will have to be addressed, “but for now, we’re focused on those who are caught up in this horrific event.”